1. How is the membership of ICCOREIS determined?

 Any Christian religious persuasion that is approved by the NSW Department of Education and Communities to provide Special Religious Education (SRE) in government schools can apply for membership of ICCOREIS.
 The application must be approved by a two-thirds majority vote of the representative members.

 The number of representatives from each member organisation reflects the relative composition of Christian children in NSW government schools.
 This will be revised every ten years, using Australian Bureau of Statistics figures.
-For the current membership, see the ICCOREIS Constitution, which is included as Appendix A in the SRE Handbook
+For the current membership, see the ICCOREIS Constitution.

 2. What is ICCOREIS’ theological position?